 We are partnering with selected organisations from the EEA&Norway grants Donor States (Norway, Iceland and Liechtenstein) comprising innovation champions, technical and/ or business development experts with relevant experience in the context of the funding scheme.
 See how Empower, Recycls or Scan-Water-Technology can help your project.

 More names in our Winnovart Explore – Partner series.

 While partnerships with organisations from the Donor States are not mandatory, they are strongly encouraged.
 They increase the success chances through additional score that can be received in the assessment phase.

 Statistics from the past show that approx. 60% of successful projects under the EEA&Norway grants involved partners from the Donor States.

 Get in touch with us if you need support with this.

 – if you would like to discuss a new project idea with us, don’t hesitate to fill in our funding readiness questionnaire and we will come back with our independent feedback.

 – Winnovart’s independent service options are designed to help you accelerate your access to this funding and navigate with confidence through the entire process of applying for, obtaining the grant and implementing your project successfully.

 At Winnovart, it is part of our mission to bridge the gap between stakeholders of the grants-based funding market-space in Europe.
-We are a leading independent consultancy specialised in EEA & Norway grants for private sector companies.
-In the past years we have raised over EUR 40 million in funding under this mechanism for clients from various industries across the CEE space.
+We are a leading independent consultancy specializing in EEA & Norway grants for private sector companies.
+In the past years, we have raised over EUR 50 mil euro in funding under this mechanism for clients from various industries across the CEE space.
 Many projects have involved bilateral partners from the Donor States (Norway and Iceland).
-We have a very good presence in the Donor States, with the capacity to support in the development of bilateral partnerships, one of the key ambitions of the EEA & Norway grants.
+We have a very good presence in the Donor States, with the capacity to support the development of bilateral partnerships, one of the key ambitions of the EEA & Norway grants.